Lednerb/bilberry-hugo-theme/README.md

 If you want to permanently display the top navigation bar with the search text field and `page` items, set the `permanentTopNav` parameter to `true` in the `config.toml` file.

+If you want to display the top navigation bar when scrolling down the page, set the `stickyNav` parameter to `true`.
+But this will only work when the `permanentTopNav` is also set to `true`.

 Please note that the top navigation bar is minimized by default on mobile devices.

 ### Algolia Search